Volcanoes National Park

 Some lodges and camps in the area focus on sustainability and eco-friendly practices.
 They offer unique experiences with a minimal ecological footprint, allowing visitors to connect with nature while supporting responsible tourism.

-Tented Camps.
+Tented Camps

 Tented camps provide a more immersive experience with nature.
 These camps offer spacious and comfortable tents with en-suite facilities, allowing guests to feel closer to the natural surroundings.

-Some of the prominent lodges/hotels include;
+Some of the prominent lodges and hotels include;

-Gorilla’s Nest Lodge.
+Gorilla’s Nest Lodge

 Operated by the upscale Wilderness Safaris group, Gorilla’s Nest Lodge is one of the premium accommodation options near the park.
 It offers luxurious suites, excellent dining, and beautiful views of the volcanic peaks.